 Old Sarum Landscapes Project (OSLP)

-Old Sarum and the landscape around it, is the subject of a research project undertaken by the Archaeology Department at Southampton University, that began in the spring of 2014.
-Each year from then until 2020 when Coronavirus Restrictions intervened, a team made up of undergraduates accompanied by University Staff, have spent several weeks in and around Stratford sub Castle and Old Sarum (with the exception of 2020 and 2021 due to Coronavirus restrictions).
+Old Sarum and the landscape around it, is the subject of a research project undertaken by the Archaeology Department at the University of Southampton that began in the spring of 2014.
+Since then a team made up of undergraduates accompanied by University Staff has spent several weeks each year in and around Stratford sub Castle and Old Sarum (with the exception of 2020 and 2021 due to Coronavirus restrictions).
 Post-covid, the Project Team returned in 2022 and 2023.